-Approximately an hours drive from Manzac, Perigueux is host to the regions largest market which takes place all Saturday.
+Approximately an hours drive from Manzac, Perigueux is host to the regions largest market which takes place Saturday morning.
 Perigueux is also home to a number of large French “hypermarkets”, and is a UNESCO listed world heritage site with plenty of scope for exploration making this a wonderful option for a full day out.

 Distance: 35 mi / 56km.
 All day